Skip to main content Skip to footer

 Developing an SEO plan that delivers results requires attention to technical foundations, content strategy, and team collaboration.
 These seven steps guide teams to work together efficiently, allocate resources strategically, and measure performance accurately.

-Step 1: audit current SEO performance across all properties
+Step 1: Audit current SEO performance across all properties

 Begin with a comprehensive assessment of your current SEO landscape.
 Review technical setup, including site speed, mobile responsiveness, crawl errors, and indexation issues, alongside content and keyword performance.